LeslyeCream/Lagom-Obsidian-Theme/README.md

 [AlanG](https://forum.obsidian.md/t/how-to-disable-line-wrapping-in-code-blocks/69900) for its snippet for the code blocks

-@LuisaKart By the code to modify the new tab view
+@LuisaKart For the code to modify the new tab view

 # Changelog
 **V1.6.9**
-- Bugs fixes (this time using Claude)
+- Bug fixes (this time using Claude)
 - Added a separator in editor mode for the inline title
 - Fixed the page style that was being applied unnecessarily to embedded notes
 - Fixed the issue with the icons next to the filenames